nielsberglund/nielsblogsource/content/post/2023-02-26-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---prelude.md

 This section is here to list what you need if you want to follow along:

 * Docker Desktop.
 We use Docker to "spin up" containers for Kafka and a Python application.
 The Python application generates and publishes events to Kafka.
-Caveat: If you are on an Apple Silicone Mac (M1 or M2), you need Python installed as the container for the event generation application won't build on Apple silicone.
+Caveat: If you are on an Apple Silicon Mac (M1 or M2), you need Python installed as the container for the event generation application won't build on Apple Silicon.
 This is because there is no "wheel" for the Confluent Kafka Python client that installs in an ARM-based container.

 For this post, the above is the only thing you need.
 If you want to "prep" for the follow-up posts you also need this: